futuri/liquid-loader/README.md

 Thankfully there are a two solutions to this problem:

 - Add the missing url rewriting using the [resolve-url-loader](https://github.com/bholloway/resolve-url-loader).
-Place it before `sass-loader` in the loader chain.
+Place it before `liquid-loader` in the loader chain.
 - Library authors usually provide a variable to modify the asset path. [bootstrap-sass](https://github.com/twbs/bootstrap-sass) for example has an `$icon-font-path`.

 ## Options